 Sadly, with every failed attempt of change, the temptation to do things the easy and usual way gets stronger.
 Change is diluted and misapplied.
 The old system remains.
 Everyone succumbs to gravity.

 In a nutshell: the world is much shoddier than most people imagined – and harder to change as a result.
 Neither Trump’s election nor Pakatan Harapan’s win has resulted in the massive change many hoped or feared.
 Rapid transformations like how Germany devolved into the Third Reich are often decades in the making, and they happen because they are endorsed by the masses.
 The statesman can only hope to try and catch on to His coattails as He marches past.
-Change takes far more than great leadership.
+Change takes far more than great or terrible leadership.

 All this may sound pessimistic, yet small changes are better than none.
 With enough perseverance, tiny acts build momentum over time.